Diagnostics ‧ Architectural Influence Audit

 Diagnostics

-A deep evaluation of the current condition and latent potential of a space, based on architectural principles proven over millennia.
-Applied to property assessment before purchase or sale, analysis of existing homes, offices, or land plots, and the identification of influential factors that are not visually detectable
+Comprehensive evaluation of the current condition and latent potential of a space, based on architectural systems proven over millennia.
+Applied for property assessment before purchase or sale, analysis of existing residential or commercial objects, land plots, and identification of non-obvious factors influencing stability, functionality, and long-term viability

 Architectural X-Ray

-A comprehensive analysis of residential and commercial properties, as well as land plots, revealing hidden deficiencies and configuration distortions that affect stability, functionality, and long-term potential.
-The diagnostics are conducted using a minimum checklist of 300 parameters, covering both the interior and exterior of the object
+In-depth analysis of residential and commercial buildings, interiors, and land plots, revealing hidden deficiencies, distortions, and configuration conflicts affecting structural coherence, usability, and development potential.
+Diagnostics are conducted using an extended checklist of over 300 parameters, covering both interior and exterior dimensions of the object

 Interior Space Analysis

-Covers all areas where a person lives, works, or regularly spends time.
-Each space is examined as a functional and semantic unit, considering orientation, geometry, layout, content, and its influence on the individual
+Assessment of all zones where a person lives, works, or regularly spends time.
+Each area is examined as a functional and semantic unit, considering orientation, geometry, layout logic, content, and impact on occupants

-This includes apartments of any format, private houses, villas, residences, individual rooms in apartments or condominiums, townhouses, duplexes, personal and shared offices, workshops, studios, private cabinets, country houses, retreat spaces, as well as commercial environments such as clinics, showrooms, boutiques, salons, co-working spaces, serviced apartments, and hotel rooms
+Applicable to apartments of any format, private houses, villas, residences, townhouses, duplexes, individual rooms, offices, studios, workshops, private cabinets, retreat spaces, country houses, as well as commercial environments including clinics, showrooms, boutiques, salons, co-working spaces, serviced apartments, and hotel rooms

 Interior Checklist

-Construction start and completion dates; renovation timing aligned with solar cycles and internal corrections by lunar phases; ownership of the house and land; moment of acquisition and purification; number of floors; presence of rituals; sensations in each room and around the property; subconscious perception of ownership; level of hospitality; construction materials and finishes; presence of directional sectors; whether the space was created with inspiration or strict economy
+Construction start and completion dates; renovation timing aligned with solar cycles and internal corrections by lunar phases; ownership history of house and land; moment of acquisition and space purification; number of floors; presence or absence of rituals; sensations in rooms and around the object; subconscious perception of ownership; hospitality level; construction materials and finishes; directional sectors; degree of inspiration or austerity during creation

-Presence and placement of columns, beams, slanted walls, domes, and peaks; number and geometry of angles; ceiling height; views from windows; overhead structures above sleeping areas; surface lines; shape of the perimeter and rooms; internal grid; door opening logic; attic spaces; non-visual divisions.
-Sitting orientation and head position during sleep; structural point of support of the house; male and female zones; central and diagonal lines; main axes and objects placed on them
+Placement of columns, beams, slanted walls, domes, peaks; number and geometry of angles; ceiling height; window views; overhead structures above sleeping zones; surface lines; perimeter and room shapes; internal grid; door opening logic; attic spaces; non-visible partitions.
+Sitting orientation; head position during sleep; structural support point of the house; male and female zones; central and diagonal lines; primary axes and objects located on them

-Zones of fire, earth, water, and wood; spaces for meditation, sport, creativity, marriage, family, children, elders; standard and vegetarian kitchens; dining areas; central zone; rest areas; bathrooms; staircases; workspaces; safe; weapon storage; altar; ancestors; areas for animals
+Zones of fire, earth, water, and wood; areas for meditation, sport, creativity, marriage, family, children, elders; standard and vegetarian kitchens; dining zones; central area; rest spaces; bathrooms; staircases; work areas; safes; weapon storage; altar; ancestor zones; animal areas

-Chandelier placement; distances from bed to doors and windows; type and presence of balconies; main entrance; object density; spirals and gaps; space under the bed; furniture types; stylistic diversity; collections; wardrobe contents; degree of decluttering; photographs of deceased persons and spiritual teachers
+Chandelier placement; distances between beds, doors, and windows; balcony types and presence; main entrance; object density; spirals and voids; under-bed space; furniture types; stylistic coherence or fragmentation; collections; wardrobe content; decluttering level; photographs of deceased persons and spiritual teachers

-Mirrors: placement, reflections, shapes, ceiling and floor mirrors, tiles, mirrors near doors and beds
+Mirrors: placement, reflection vectors, shapes, ceiling and floor mirrors, tiles, proximity to doors and beds

-Visual imagery: themes, placement, color palette, stained glass, patterns, inscriptions, stickers, artificial plants and animals, figurines, ornaments
+Visual imagery: themes, positioning, color palette, stained glass, patterns, inscriptions, stickers, artificial plants or animals, figurines, ornaments

-Ceiling and floor colors; balance of light and dark; sector-based color palettes; brightness; lighting and direction of light; background noise.
-Heating systems, pipes, cables, ventilation, risers; stove type; sink placement; functioning of clocks, pendulums, and bells
+Ceiling and floor colors; light-dark balance; sector-based color logic; brightness; lighting type and direction; background noise.
+Heating systems; pipes; cables; ventilation; risers; stove type; sink placement; functioning of clocks, pendulums, bells

-Cleanliness, damage, imitations, blockages, clutter; sensations in different zones; income, expense, and entrance formulas; weekday influence; overall quality of housing; connection with the Moon and the residents' horoscopes
+Cleanliness level; damage; imitations; blockages; clutter; sensations in different zones; income, expense, and entrance formulas; weekday influence; overall housing quality; lunar connection and correlation with occupants’ horoscopes

-Recurring issues reflected by space: personal development, joy, relationships, vitality, stagnation, work, accidents, betrayal, loneliness, illness, finances, ethics, and continuation of lineage
+Recurring life issues reflected by space: development, joy, relationships, vitality, stagnation, work, accidents, betrayal, loneliness, illness, finances, ethics, lineage continuity

 Exterior Checklist

-Site geography; plot orientation and rotation; house walls relative to cardinal directions; entrance point and its favorability; visibility of the object; shape and direction of pathways
+Site geography; plot orientation and rotation; wall alignment relative to cardinal directions; entrance point and favorability; object visibility; shape and direction of pathways

-Building configuration: number of floors, presence of a basement, symmetry, extensions, roof type and slopes, facade shape and visual intensity, finishing materials, color palette.
+Building configuration: number of floors; basement presence; symmetry; extensions; roof type and slopes; facade geometry and visual intensity; finishing materials; color palette

-Facade: number and shape of windows, gable, decorative elements, geometry of ornaments
+Facade: number and shape of windows; gables; decorative elements; ornament geometry

-Water features: swimming pool, its shape and placement; ponds; fountains; underground rivers and pipelines
+Water elements: swimming pools with shape and placement; ponds; fountains; underground rivers and pipelines

-Biomarkers: geopatogenic, technogenic, psycho- and biopathogenic zones; plant anomalies; insect and bird nests; traces of destruction or burials; underground faults
+Biomarkers: geopatogenic, technogenic, psycho- and biopathogenic zones; plant anomalies; insect and bird nests; traces of destruction, burials, or disturbances; underground faults

-Relief: position on a hill, slope, or lowland; plot shape; slope cut; fractality.
-Placement of the building within the plot; center displacement; influence of neighboring buildings; accessibility of sectors
+Relief: hill, slope, lowland positioning; plot shape; cut slopes; fractality.
+Building placement within the plot; center displacement; influence of neighboring structures; sector accessibility

-Contextual factors: presence of water; orientation along riverbanks and lakeshores; proximity to cemeteries, forests, and crossroads; condition of the fence and access road
+Context: presence of water; riverbank or lakeshore orientation; proximity to cemeteries, forests, crossroads; fence condition; access road quality

-Vegetation: height and density of trees; presence of spruce or aspen; smells; stones
+Vegetation: tree height and density; presence of spruce or aspen; odors; stones

-Ritual aspects: date and method of house cleansing; ongoing maintenance
+Ritual aspects: date and method of space cleansing; maintenance continuity

 Decision-Making Clarity

-• Early prevention of critical mistakes before construction or renovation
+• Prevention of critical errors prior to construction or renovation

-• Identification of architectural factors that generate stagnation, conflicts, health issues, or resource leakage
+• Identification of architectural causes of stagnation, conflict, health decline, or resource leakage

-• Alignment of spatial configuration with the real-life situation, goals, and objectives of owners or occupants
+• Alignment of spatial configuration with real-life conditions, goals, and objectives

-• Understanding the root causes of discomfort, instability, and recurring problems
+• Clarification of root causes behind discomfort, instability, or recurring issues

-• Clear recommendations: adjust, rebalance, reinforce, or avoid engagement with the property altogether
+• Clear conclusions: adjust, rebalance, reinforce, or disengage from the object

 Format

-A tailored architectural diagnostic adapted to the scale, complexity, and functional purpose of the object.
-The scope, depth of analysis, preparation time, and pricing vary depending on the size, number of floors, and type of property
+Tailored architectural diagnostics adapted to scale, complexity, and functional purpose of the object.
+Scope, depth, preparation time, and pricing depend on size, number of floors, and property category

 Pricing